feimosi/frameworks-code-comparison/README.md

   </div>
 );

-class Parent extends React.Component {
+class Parent extends Component {
   componentDidMount() {
     // Refs are only executed after mounting and unmounting.
 Now `this.textInput`
     // references a real DOM node.
 So, we can use the raw DOM API